15 Top-Rated Beach Resorts in California

 These resorts appeal to all kinds of travelers, but couples in search of romance may like the luxury of the Monarch Beach Resort in Orange County and its decadent spa and fine dining, while families will love the Terranea Resort, which is perched high on a cliff overlooking the sea in Palos Verdes near Los Angeles and offers a number of kid-focused amenities, including an educational activity program.

-California's beach resorts also fit a variety of travel budgets, with luxurious grand resorts, like the Four Seasons Resort The Biltmore Santa Barbara, and more reasonably priced properties, like the La Jolla Tennis Club & Spa outside San Diego in the trendy beach enclave of La Jolla.
+California's beach resorts also fit a variety of travel budgets, with luxurious grand resorts, like the Rosewood Miramar Beach, and more reasonably priced properties, like La Jolla Tennis Club & Spa outside San Diego in the trendy beach enclave of La Jolla.
 Find the best place to stay near the sand and sea with our list of the top beach resorts in California.

 2. Montage Laguna Beach